NickPittas/Validator/README.md

     severity: "warning"
 ```

+## Advanced Token Logic & Auto-Fix

+- Each filename/path token (e.g., <shotNumber>, <version>) is validated using rules in rules.yaml.
+- Per-token issues are shown in the UI with tooltips and auto-fix buttons where possible (e.g., padding, case).
+- Click 'Auto-Fix' to automatically correct issues like zero-padding or invalid values.

+## Rule Versioning & Import/Export

+- Each rule section in rules.yaml now has a version field.
+- You can import/export rule sets for sharing between projects.

+## User Experience & Workflow

+- Drag-and-drop tokens in the filename/path editors.
+- Recent and favorite templates for quick access.
+- Contextual help and tooltips for all controls.

+## Validation Coverage & Reporting

+- Validation report includes which nodes/rules were checked, skipped, and why.
+- Export results as HTML or CSV for review.

+## Documentation & Onboarding

+- In-app documentation and quick start guide available from the UI.
+- Tooltips and help dialogs for all major controls.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.